Skip to main content

 3. Select the course member group(s) that should have access to the thread.

-4. Click on Update thread to save your changes.
+4. Click on Update thread (bottom right) to save your changes.

 Note: Restricting thread access by group allows you to tailor discussions for different member segments within your course or community.